MCYS: Over 2,000 people to lose old-age pension and disability allowance - The Scoop

 A care provider is defined as a person who provides care and support to recipients of disability allowances, aged at least 16 years old and deemed fit to receive an allowance by the controller of pensions.

-Hjh Nor Ashikin said care providers can be family members, those employed by the family, appointed by court, or someone entrusted with or assumed responsibility of caring for the recipients.
+Hjh Nor Ashikin said care providers can be family members, those employed by the family, appointed by the court, or someone entrusted with or assumed responsibility of caring for the recipients.

 They must also either reside with or regularly visit the recipients, she added.